 So, you have a data model, you have PL/SQL, you have Forms applications, you have business functions in your database, you have predefined security parameters.
 You’ve had all of this for years.
 It’s thoroughly debugged and proven.
 It is a stable and reliable backbone of your operations.
 All you need to do is position APEX alongside Forms and reuse the same database, the same SQL code, and the same business functions.
 The only thing that is really changing is the presentation layer, the User Interface, which also happens to be the one that is web-based.
 You can also partially or completely replace your Forms applications.
 It’s up to you.

-If you decide to go with another technology, you are basically throwing all of this away and starting over, with all that entails.
+If you decide to go with another technology, you are basically throwing all of these Forms-APEX Similarities away and starting over, with all that entails.
 With APEX you are leveraging the significant investments you’ve made in your Database.
 You are using the same server, the same personnel, the same developers the same knowledge, and the same IT structure.

 Why start from scratch when you can start from a large percentage of your existing investment?